microup/vbalancer/readme.md

 # What is VBalancer?

-The VBalancer has realized for switch traffic between peers, and it uses Robin Round algorithm.
+Golang TCP/IP socket server for highload switch traffic between identical peers, and it uses Robin Round algorithm.
-This is an implementation need to increase stability and downgrade high load to backend.
+This is an implementation need to increase stability and downgrade high load to back-end.

 ![Diagram](assets/vbalancer.png)